eole-nlp/eole/recipes/cometkiwi/README.md

 ## Training cometkiwi

-Training will happen in two steps (see cometkiwi-xxl-eole.yaml file)
+Training will happen in two steps (see cometkiwi-xxl-eole.yaml file) FYI the trained model can be downloaded here: https://huggingface.co/eole-nlp/cometkiwi-xxl-eole/

 STEP 1:
 We train from the converted xlm-roberta-xxl model but we keep everything frozen.